Hassan Maatouk

-Maatouk began his senior career at age 17 in 2005 at Ahed in Lebanon.
-He won a total of 11 trophies with his team, including three Lebanese Premier League titles and three Lebanese FA Cups in his seven-year stay.
-Maatouk moved to the United Arab Emirates (UAE) in 2011 on a one-year loan to Ajman; after a short spell at Emirates, he signed for Al-Shaab.
-In 2013, he transferred to Fujairah, where he remained for four seasons scoring 56 goals for the team and becoming their all-time top goalscorer.
-In 2017, Maatouk returned to his home country signing with Nejmeh: he won two Lebanese Elite Cups, and was named Best Player of the league in both seasons at the club.
-In 2019 he joined cross-city rivals Ansar on a free transfer, helping them win their first league title in 14 years in 2021 as the league top scorer.
+Maatouk began his senior career at age 17 in 2004 with Ahed in Lebanon, winning 12 trophies, including three league titles and three FA Cups in seven years.
+In 2011, he moved to the UAE, playing for Ajman, Emirates, and Fujairah, where he became the club's all-time top scorer with 56 goals.
+He returned to Lebanon in 2017, joining Nejmeh where he won two Lebanese Elite Cups and was named Best Player of the league in both seasons.
+In 2019, Maatouk joined cross-city rivals Ansar on a free transfer, leading them to their first league title in 14 years in 2021 as top scorer.

-In 2006, Maatouk debuted with the national team, in a match against Saudi Arabia; his first goal came in 2011 against Bangladesh.
-In 2016, he succeeded Roda Antar as captain of the team.
-With five goals in six matches in the third round of qualification for the 2019 Asian Cup, Maatouk helped an unbeaten Lebanon qualify for their first Asian Cup through qualification.
-As of November 2022, Maatouk has scored 21 goals in 100 games, becoming his country's all-time top goalscorer and most-capped player.
-He also became the first player to reach 100 international caps for his nation in 2022.
+Maatouk made his international debut for Lebanon in 2006 at age 19 against Saudi Arabia.
+His first and last goals for Lebanon came against Bangladesh in 2011 and 2024, respectively, with his final match featuring a hat-trick.
+He became captain in 2016, succeeding Roda Antar, and led Lebanon to their first Asian Cup qualification in 2019.
+In 2022, Maatouk became the first Lebanese player to reach 100 caps, ending his international career with 26 goals in 123 games as Lebanon's all-time top scorer and most-capped player.

-During his stint at Ahed, Maatouk was nominated Best Player of the Lebanese Premier League in 2010 and 2011, an accomplishment which he won twice more with Nejmeh in 2018 and 2019.
-Maatouk was also included in the Team of the Year in those four years.
-With Fujairah in the UAE, Maatouk scored 56 goals in 110 games, becoming the club's all-time top goalscorer.
-He also won the Lebanese Premier League Golden Boot twice, in 2011 and 2021.
+During his time at Ahed, Maatouk was named Best Player in the Lebanese Premier League in 2010 and 2011, an honour he earned twice more with Nejmeh in 2018 and 2019.
+He was also included in the Team of the Year in those seasons.
+With Fujairah Maatouk scored 56 goals in 110 games, becoming the club's all-time top scorer.
+He has also scored over 100 goals in the Lebanese Premier League with Ahed, Nejmeh, and Ansar.
+Maatouk won the Lebanese Premier League Golden Boot twice, in 2011 and 2021.